 Importance of Understanding Cloud Regions and Availability Zones

 Cloud regions and availability zones (AZs) are foundational to a highly available and resilient cloud deployment.
 Traditionally, organizations deployed applications in a single data center and occasionally in a second one for backup and disaster recovery.
 With the cloud, they can easily deploy applications across multiple AZs within a region for high availability.

-Leading cloud service providers, including Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud, and IBM Cloud, all support and utilize these familiar concepts to improve application availability.
+Global cloud service providers, including Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud, Alibaba Cloud, and IBM Cloud, all support and utilize these familiar concepts to improve application availability.
 Understanding cloud regions and availability zones can help organizations architect and deploy applications in optimal locations to address instant scalability, load balancing, high availability, and fault tolerance demands.